Baker’s cysts

 - stiffness in the knee joint

-- swelling at the back of the knee
+- swelling at the back of the knee, sometimes visible as a bulge

 - swollen calf

-In addition, pain is often worse if the knee is moved a lot.
+The swelling and pain are often worse if the knee is moved a lot.

 What causes Baker’s cysts?

-In adults, Baker’s cysts often develop after a knee injury, such as a torn meniscus, or as a result of a chronic joint disease, such as rheumatoid arthritis, gout or osteoarthritis.
+In adults, Baker’s cysts often develop after a knee injury, such as a torn meniscus, or as a result of a chronic joint disease, such as rheumatoid arthritis or osteoarthritis.

 Which factors increase the risk of developing a Baker’s cyst?